dev-xo/remix-auth-totp/README.md

 ### Strategy Instance

-Now that we have the Database, Email Service and Session Storage ready, we can create the OTP Strategy Instance.
-I'll divide this in a few small steps.
+Now that we have everything set up, we can start creating the Strategy Instance.

 ### 1. Creating the Strategy Instance.

 Create a file called `auth.server.ts` wherever you want.<br />
-Paste the following code and replace the `secret` property with a strong string into your `.env` file.
+Implement the following code and replace the `secret` property with a strong string into your `.env` file.

 ```ts
 // app/services/auth.server.ts